h-larsson/IMAM_TDDMRG/README.md

 te_sample = 'logbook'
 te_in_singlet_embed = 'logbook'
 ```
-and add the following lines under the `do_timeevo` conditional block
+to the existing lines containing the same input parameters, and add the following lines under the `do_timeevo` conditional block.
 ```python
 mps_act0_dir = 'logbook'
 mps_act0_fname = 'logbook'